 1920s - Both sultanates are annexed to Italian Somaliland.

-1960 - Puntland becomes part of a united Somalia with the independence and merger of Italian Somaliland (modern-day Somaliland)and British Somaliland.
+1960 - Puntland becomes part of a united Somalia with the independence and merger of the Italian and British Somaliland territories.

 1998 - Puntland region declares autonomy after the rest of Somalia collapses into anarchy, but does not seek independence.